sanity-io/preview-kit/README.md

 export const previewConfig: PreviewConfig = {
   projectId: process.env.SANITY_PROJECT_ID,
   dataset: process.env.SANITY_DATASET,
-  // The limit on number of documents, to prevent using too much memory unexpectedly
+  // The limit on number of documents.
+The default is 3000, increase or decrease
-  // It's 3000 by default, increase or decrease as needed and use `includeTypes` to further optimize the performance
+  // as needed and use `includeTypes` to further optimize the performance.
   documentLimit: 10000,
-  // Optional allow list filter for document types.
-You can use this to limit the amount of documents by declaring the types you want to sync.
-Note that since you're fetching a subset of your dataset, queries that works against your Content Lake might not work against the local groq-store.
+  // Optional allow-list filter for document types.
+You can use this to limit
+  // the amount of documents by declaring the types you want to sync.
+Note that
+  // since you're fetching a subset of your dataset, queries that works against
+  // your Content Lake might not work against the local groq-store.
   includeTypes: ['post', 'page', 'product', 'sanity.imageAsset'],
-  // By default documents that are "draft" are overlayed with their published counterparts.
+  // By default documents that are "draft" are overlayed with their published
-  // This lets you simulate what your app will look like after the drafts are published.
+  // counterparts.
+This lets you simulate what your app will look like after
-  // If your queries are already equipped to handle drafts vs published
+  // the drafts are published.
+If your queries are already equipped to handle
-  // or you otherwise show UI depending on draft status set this to false
+  // drafts vs published or you otherwise show UI depending on draft status set
+  // this to false.
   overlayDrafts: true,
-  // By default new changes made to the dataset will be automatically synced, providing a live preview experience.
+  // By default new changes made to the dataset will be automatically synced,
-  // This behavior can be disabled by setting the `listen` flag to `false`.
+  // providing a live preview experience.
+This behavior can be disabled by
+  // setting the `listen` flag to `false`.
 When disabled, you will still be able
-  // to preview content, but will need to reload the page to see any change made after the page loaded.
+  // to preview content, but will need to reload the page to see any change made
+  // after the page loaded.
   listen: true,
 }
 ```